laissez-faire-btc/safe-remove/BIP.md

 This proposal doesn't impose any definition of objectionable content on anyone, or any process for determining what should count as objectionable.
 This is entirely up to each individual to decide for themself.

-* even miners can apply redactions, which will help with global diversification and miner decentralisation

 **Concerns Raised**

 The rest of this section is reserved for sharing, discussing and addressing concerns about this BIP.
 You can help by sharing, discussing or addressing concerns - either on [the Discord server](https://discord.gg/DPXKfd9K3s), or on the mailing list.